Comparison Between Bayesian and Frequentist Tail Probability Estimates

 \section{Conclusions}

+Bayesian and frequentist estimations of the tail probability sometimes give conclusions of huge differences which can cause serious consequences.
+Thus in practice, we will have to take both of the results into consideration.
+To be specific, Bayesian method always estimate the tail probability higher than the frequentist model.
+The Bayesian estimation of probability of tails is well founded on Probability Theory: It is a marginal computation that integrates out the parameters of the tail.
+On the other hand, the frequentist estimation is an approximation.

-Both the Taylor expansion and the convexity methods show that the Bayesian estimator for tail probability being higher than the frequintist estimator depends on how $\varphi(\boldsymbol{\theta})=1-F(a|\boldsymbol{\theta})$ is shaped.
+By looking at the Taylor expansion of the tail and investigate the convexity of the distribution function, we claim that the Bayesian estimator for tail probability being higher than the frequentist estimator depends on how $\varphi(\boldsymbol{\theta})=1-F(a|\boldsymbol{\theta})$ is shaped.
 The condition that $\varphi(\boldsymbol{\theta})$ is a strictly convex function is equivalent to $H_{\boldsymbol{\theta}}F(a|\boldsymbol{\theta})<0$.
 Other examples (only continuous cases with infinite support) like the Cauchy Distribution, Logistic Distribution, Log-normal Distribution, Double Exponential Distribution, Weibull Distribution, etc., also satisfy our convexity conditions here.

 However, in general convexity is a much stronger argument than Jensen's inequality, i.e. $\varphi(\boldsymbol{\theta})=1-F(a|\boldsymbol{\theta})$ is a convex function, or equivalently $H_{\boldsymbol{\theta}}F(a|\boldsymbol{\theta})<0$ is only a sufficient condition for Jensen's inequality to hold but not a necessary condition.
 There are distributions with $H_{\boldsymbol{\theta}}F(a|\boldsymbol{\theta}) \geq 0$ but we still have the Bayesian estimator for the tail probability is higher than the frequentist approximation.
-In \cite{iffjensen}, they actually found conditions on the random variable to make the other direction work which will be discussed in our future work.
+In \cite{iffjensen}, they found conditions on the random variable to make the other direction work which will be discussed in our future work.